 ‘Damn‘, I thought.

 So seconds later I called back.
-‘I could change my accent maybe…get him that way’, came my after-thought, but a little voice in my head said ‘Yes Melanie, that’s definately a step too far…’
+‘I could change my accent maybe…get him that way’, came my after-thought, but a little voice in my head said ‘Yes Melanie, that’s probably a step too far…’

 Which of course, I did.

-Despite living in the same town though, I never saw Chris for many years after that.
+Despite living in the same town though, I never saw him for many years after that.
 8 years passed.
 In the back of my mind, I envisaged him married, maybe with a few small children.
 I sometimes wondered if he’d married horsetails.

 They say you never forget your first love.
 And then facebook came onto the scene just to make sure you fucking can’t.
 One click of a button and you get the full contents of their life with subtitles.
 Poorly written subtitles in this case.